Nikita-Belyakov/NN_satellite_state_vec_Corrector_/README.md

 - https://www.space-track.org/auth/login
 (All these sources require registration in advance)

 As the experimental satellites we chose Glonass-105, TandemX and Terrasar.
-TLE and ILRS data for 2021-2022 can be found in this repository in  ~tle~ and ~cpf_predicts~ folders respectively.
+TLE and ILRS data for 2021-2022 can be found in this repository in  `tle` and `cpf_predicts` folders respectively.

+All needed code for fitting and testing models on these data can be found in `SGP_ILRS_data_corrector.ipynb` notebook as well as the code cells with MLP and classical ML RandomForest model accurateness comparison and state vectors plots in `J2000` CRS.